lerndevops/ansible/cmdb/README.md

 ```
 ##### By default, the `html_fancy` template is used, which generates output containing an overview of all your hosts, with a section of detailed information for each host.

 ##### Some templates, such as txt_table and html_fancy, support columns.
-If a template supports columns, you can use the --columns / -c command line option to specify which columns to show.
+If a template supports columns, you can use the `--columns / -c` command line option to specify which columns to show.

-##### The --columns takes a comma separated list of columns (no spaces!) which should be shown.
-The columns must be speci􀃗ed by their id 􀃗eld.
-For information on what id 􀃗elds are supported by a template, take a look in the template.
+##### The `--columns` takes a comma separated list of columns (no spaces!) which should be shown.
+The columns must be specified by their `id` field.
+For information on what `id` fields are supported by a template, take a look in the template.
 Usually it's the column title, but in lowercase and with spaces replaced by underscores

 ##### For example:
 ```